 I loved that ride and put on a lot of miles in the short time I owned it, including burying the needle at 120mph coming back from a trip to Atlanta, Georgia.
 But when I got accepted to grad school in New York city I decided to move from the auto-dependent suburbs to the walkable metropolis.
 No more silver brick for me.

 Living for 10 years without a car wasn’t bad as New York is walkable and public transit is abundant.
-But once my wife and I started having kids I knew I’d have to buy some iron.
+But once I started raising kids I knew I’d have to buy some iron.
 Lugging strollers and diaper bags onto buses and taxis was too much.

 I worked as a web designer at MTV and thought I’d use my annual bonus as down payment on a car loan.
 Then I discovered personal finance guru Dave Ramsey and got some perspective.
 He advises to pay cash for cars and I realized car payments were a road to doom if they were stacked atop our astronomical student loans.
 Seeing as I was laid off from two media jobs in 2008 I’m glad I made that decision.
 Unfortunately the bonus wasn’t as good as the previous year and, once Uncle Sam took his chunk, I was left with about $3500 to find transportation for my family of 4.

 My dreams of high performance disappeared and were replaced with 3 primal concerns: safety, reliability and carrying capacity.
 There’s not a wide selection of cheap cars that meet that criteria.
 I briefly considered decommissioned Ford Crown Vic police interceptors but figured they’d be difficult to park in crowded Hoboken, and I’d look like an undercover cop when picking my kids up from school.
 Subaru Legacy wagons seemed to be only available in a nasty teal color, and I had no need for the ground clearance of an Outback.
 With a mind to simplicity and rear-wheel drive I finally settled on the Volvo 245.